qkzk/fm/development.md

   - [x] MenuColors should hold attr since it's what's used everywhere
   - [x] fileinfo attr should be moved into fileinfo itself and return an attr
   - [ ] common parser
+  - [ ] use lookup tables instead of palettes
+  - [ ] custom palettes seems to be broken
 - [x] remove is_selected from fileinfo

 ## TODO